Role

 A redesigned dashboard with AI-powered decision support.

-I redesigned the seller dashboard to combine KPIs, Tasks, and Insights with an AI Helper, turning scattered features into clear decision-support tools that provide actionable recommendations and help sellers grow with confidence.
+I redesigned the seller dashboard that turns scattered features into clear decision-support tools that provide actionable recommendations and help sellers grow with more confidence.

 Redesigned dashboard.